mattclarke/advent_of_code_20/README.md

 ### Part 2
 * First attempt I tried taking from the back until no longer possible then take from the front; it got very complicated with lots of flags.
 Didn't get the right value but worked for the examples.

-When for a walk, second attempt was just to always take from the front and then check the final string was empty and that there were more 42s removed than 31s and 31s > 0.
+Went for a walk, second attempt was just to always take from the front and then check the final string was empty and that there were more 42s removed than 31s and 31s > 0.
 Once I realised using `replace` rather than indexing was a stupid mistake because it didn't just remove the first instance but all of them (d'oh!), it worked.

 Used version 2 to debug version 1 - the issue was I was missing some flag checks (and that way of doing it was stupidly complex).

 ## Day 20